The International Commission on Nobility and Royalty

 FAKE TITLES AND COUNTERFEITS

-The Following are Totally Unacceptable.
-They are Imitations or Counterfeits of What is Real, and therefore Cannot ever be Certified as Genuine or Authentic
+Imitations or Counterfeits of What is Real, and therefore Cannot never be Certified as Genuine or Authentic.

 No one can just assume a title of nobility, imperial or otherwise, merely because it is vacant or no one is presently using it.
 Such self-styled, self assuming individuals are imposters.
 It might help to remember that only a true sovereign, regnant or "de jure," can create, restore or rehabilitate a title or bestow upon a person a real and true knighthood.
 All honors must spring from a genuine, authentic source or fountain of honor otherwise it must be rejected as worthless pretense. (see "Sovereignty & The Future of Nobility and Royalty")